To all DHJJ business clients – words of hope, caution, and advice with the Paycheck Protection Program and Forgiveness.

 - Plan to maximize the forgiveness.
 This is obviously critical, yet the details remain subject to unconfirmed and often inconsistent interpretations as we await additional SBA guidance.
 What we do know is that there are several different requirements that must be met to secure full forgiveness.
 The following are the general requirements as stated in the CARES Act or the Interim Final Rule.

 - In the 8 weeks immediately following receipt of the loan proceeds, all the proceeds must be used to pay eligible costs – payrolls, mortgage interest, rent, utilities.
+This was later extended to a 24 week covered period in the Flexibility Act.

 We know that all the foregoing must be satisfied to obtain full forgiveness of the PPP.
-Managing your business to satisfy those thresholds is made challenging by the absence of clear definitions, guidance and examples.
+Managing your business to satisfy those thresholds is made challenging by the absence of clear definitions, guidance, and examples.
 Questions abound that continue to cast confusion on definitions of eligible payroll costs, eligible interest, and rent.
 Base periods for the full-time employee test were defined in the CARES Act, but lenders may have asked for data from differing periods as part of the application process.
 Interpretations vary on the mechanics of the calculation that test for maintaining each employee’s wage level.
 The list of questions continues to grow as businesses and lenders turn their attention to the forgiveness phase.

 3 Step Approach to Ready Your Information for PPP Forgiveness